+What about that unbelieving friend you have who lives a really moral life?
 Worldly speaking, they are a good person.
 They try to do the right thing.
-They're not perfect, but they don't cheat on their spouse, they're nice to other people, and they will even say nice things about Jesus, they're just not born again.
+They're not perfect, but they don't cheat on their boyfriend or girlfriend, they're nice to other people, and they will even say nice things about Jesus, they're just not born again.
 What's going to happen to that person?

 Simply ask yourself - "If I'm not sharing my faith, is it true that when it comes right down to it, I really don't believe what God has said?"

-Reason #4 We lack compassion
+We lack compassion

-Reason #6 We're just too busy
+We're too busy

 "Oh my friends, we are loaded with countless church activities, while the real work of the church, that of evangelizing and winning the lost, is almost entirely neglected."

 "We overcome our fears through love.
 The Bible says that perfect love casts out all fear.
 Think of a firefighter.
 He's up a sixty-foot ladder.
 In front of him are a mother and two children, clinging to each other in a window on the fourth floor of a burning building.
 Flames are licking at the terrified family.
 If he doesn't rescue them, they will certainly die.
 Would he rather be home spending time with his wife and kids?
 Of course he would.
 But he ignores his fears and he denies himself his own legitimate pleasures because he is thinking of that family's terrible fate.
-Love consumes his fears." - Ray Comfort
+Love consumes his fears."
+Ray Comfort